evoingram/LambdaSchool/m2/22e1/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

-- [ ] What is React JS and what problems does it try and solve?
+- [X] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+ReactJS is a library used to build large applications.
+It's very good at assisting developers in manipulating the DOM element to create rich user experiences.
+We need a way to off-load the state/data that our apps use, and React helps us do that.

-- [ ] What does it mean to _think_ in react?
+- [X] What does it mean to _think_ in react?

+It makes you think about how to organize/build apps a little differently because it's very scalable and allows you to build huge apps.
+React's one-way data flow makes everything modular and fast.
+You can build apps top-down or bottom-up.

-- [ ] Describe state.
+- [X] Describe state.

+Some data we want to display.

-- [ ] Describe props.
+- [X] Describe props.

+Props are like function arguments in JS and attributes in HTML.

-- [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?
+- [X] What are side effects, and how do you sync effects in a React component to state or prop changes?

+Side effects are anything that affects something outside the executed function's scope like fetching data from an API, a timer, or logging.

 ## Project Set Up